Donovan W. Frank

-Donovan Wayne Frank (born June 24, 1951) is a senior United States district judge of the United States District Court for the District of Minnesota.
+Donovan Wayne Frank (born 1951) is a senior United States district judge of the United States District Court for the District of Minnesota.

-Background
+Early life and education

 Frank was born in Rochester, Minnesota.
-He received a Bachelor of Arts degree from Luther College in 1973 and his Juris Doctor from Hamline University School of Law in 1977.
+He received a Bachelor of Arts degree in 1973 from Luther College in Decorah, Iowa, and a Juris Doctor degree in 1977 from the Hamline University School of Law in Saint Paul, Minnesota.

 Career

 Frank began his legal career as an assistant county attorney in St. Louis County, Minnesota.
 In 1985, he was appointed a state district court judge in Minnesota's Sixth Judicial District.
 Frank served as an assistant chief judge of that court from 1988 to 1991.
 He was Chief Judge from 1991 to 1996.

 Federal judicial service

 On May 21, 1998, President Bill Clinton nominated Frank to the seat on the United States District Court for the District of Minnesota vacated by David S. Doty.
 He was confirmed on October 21, 1998 and later received his commission on October 22, 1998.
 He assumed senior status on October 31, 2016.